awsdocs/aws-cdk-guide/doc_source/environments.md

 Each `Stack` instance in your AWS CDK app is explicitly or implicitly associated with an environment \(`env`\)\.
 An environment is the target AWS account and region into which the stack is intended to be deployed\.

 **Note**
 For all but the simplest deployments, you will need to [bootstrap](bootstrapping.md) each environment you will deploy into\.
-Deployment requires certain AWS resources to be available, and these resources are provisined by bootstrapping\.
+Deployment requires certain AWS resources to be available, and these resources are provisioned by bootstrapping\.

 If you don't specify an environment when you define a stack, the stack is said to be *environment\-agnostic*\.
 AWS CloudFormation templates synthesized from such a stack will try to use deploy\-time resolution on environment\-related attributes such as `stack.account`, `stack.region`, and `stack.availabilityZones` \(Python: `availability_zones`\)\.